Things To Do in Berlin – The Ultimate Top 10 List

 4. Eat a Currywurst

-Special tip: If you’re not into fast food go to the Currywurst Museum to feed your culture hunger!
+Special tip: If you’re not into fast food, go to the Currywurst Museum to feed your culture hunger!

 5. Checkpoint Charlie

-Having been the best known border crossing point between East and West Berlin, this checkpoint is a symbol of the Cold War.
+Having been the best-known border crossing point between East and West Berlin, this checkpoint symbolizes the Cold War.
 Many GDR citizens left East Berlin through this loophole.
-After the erection of the Berlin Wall in 1961 this was the place where the famous standoff between US and Soviet tanks happened.
-Right besides in the “Mauermuseum (Haus am Checkpoint Charlie)” you can see some of the most spectacular escape vehicles such as the one-man submarine and some other exhibits that document the time during the division.
+After the erection of the Berlin Wall in 1961, this was the place where the famous standoff between US and Soviet tanks happened.
+In the “Mauermuseum (Haus am Checkpoint Charlie),” you can see some of the most spectacular escape vehicles, such as the one-man submarine, and other exhibits documenting the time during the division.

 Special tip: Checkpoint Charlie is frequently featured in spy movies and books.
 Watch “Octopussy” to see what James Bond did here.